Styra DAS Systems

 Entitlements

-The Styra DAS Entitlements System provides a cloud-native Entitlements service which is easily integrated into existing applications, replicated globally, and managed and governed through a single pane of glass.
+The Entitlements System provides a cloud-native Entitlements service that is easily integrated into existing applications, replicated globally, and managed and governed through a single pane of glass.

-The motivation for the Styra DAS Entitlements System is that many organizations are already accustomed to using a centralized Entitlements management system for their Self-hosted custom applications.
-Instead of hard-coding into every software application the rules and regulations about what type of users can perform the actions and when they can perform the actions, developers can instead integrate those custom applications with a separate system that handles all of those rules and regulations on behalf of the application.
+Styra DAS Entitlements System uses centralized Entitlements management systems for their Self-hosted custom applications.
+Entitlement Systems integrate custom applications with a separate system that handles all of the rules and regulations on behalf of the application.

 Envoy